Brymon Airways: History

-In 1981, Brymon was the first UK airline to start using the de Havilland Canada Dash 7.
-Four aircraft were acquired, two used in Aberdeen on contract for a consortium led by Chevron Oil and two flown from Plymouth, including the first ever scheduled service to Heathrow.
+In 1981, it was the first UK airline to operate the de Havilland Canada Dash 7.
+Four aircraft were acquired, two used from Aberdeen airport on contract for a consortium led by Chevron Oil and two flown from Plymouth, including the first ever scheduled service to Heathrow.
 In June 1982, a Brymon Dash 7 flew into Heron Quays in Millwall, paving the way for London City Airport.
 A further test flight took place the following year as part of a public enquiry.
 Brymon was the lead airline in the quest for the airport and made the first ever landing in 1987.
 Together with its partner Air France, Brymon introduced the airport's first services in November 1987.

 Chris Amon was never involved in the day-to-day running of the airline and Bill Bryce resigned towards the end of 1984.
-British Airways acquired a large minority shareholding in the company and appointed Charles Stuart as chief executive and the then Sir Colin Marshall as chairman.
+In 1991 Brymon expanded even further, establishing a hub at Bristol, with services to Paris, Cork, The Channel Islands, Edinburgh, Glasgow, Plymouth, and a service to Newcastle and Aberdeen.